-- Texas does not ask its LLCs to send in annual reports to the Secretary of State, instead folding the purpose of that report into the yearly franchise tax report system.
+- Texas does not ask its LLCs to send in annual reports to the Secretary of State, instead of folding the purpose of that report into the yearly franchise tax report system.

 - The franchise tax needs to be payable to the Comptroller of Public Accounts.

-- Businesses based in Texas that will be doing business in other states will need to register as an LLC in those states as well, if those states require it.
+- Businesses based in Texas that will be doing business in other states will need to register as an LLC in those states as well if those states require it.
 Doing business in this sense can include having offices in the location or trying to solicit business from its residents.

 LLCs and Federal Taxes

 LLCs are treated federally as one of the other kinds of business entities, depending on how they are filed.
-An LLC owned by one person treats its income as the personal income of its owner through a process called “pass through,” leaving the owner to pay the federal self-employment tax themselves.
-But an incorporated LLC instead pays a corporate tax rate on its profits, and then pays taxes again on the income paid out to its shareholders.
-An S Corporation filing lets the income “pass through” to the shareholders instead, but puts severe limitations on who is allowed to own stock and what forms that stock can take.
+An LLC owned by one person treats its income as the personal income of its owner through a process called “pass-through,” leaving the owner to pay the federal self-employment tax themselves.
+But an incorporated LLC instead pays a corporate tax rate on its profits and then pays taxes again on the income paid out to its shareholders.
+An S Corporation filing lets the income “pass-through” to the shareholders instead, but puts severe limitations on who is allowed to own stock and what forms that stock can take.
 This is designed to keep the business small and American.